Ambidexterity: In art

 Although most artists have a favored hand, some artists use both of their hands for arts such as drawing and sculpting.
 It is believed that Leonardo da Vinci utilized both of his hands after an injury to his right hand during his early childhood.

 A contemporary artist, Gur Keren, can draw with both his hands and even feet.
-Thea Alba was a well-known German who could write with all ten fingers.
+Thea Alba, a German, could write with all ten fingers.

 In music

 In drum and bugle corps (and drum and bell corps), snare drummers, quads (tenors), and bass drummers need to be somewhat ambidextrous.
 Since they have to abide by what the composer/arranger has written, they have to learn to play evenly in terms of dynamics and speed with their right and left hands.
 Beatles drummer Ringo Starr is left-handed, but plays a right-handed drum kit.
 American instrumental guitarist Michael Angelo Batio is known for being able to play both right-handed and left-handed guitar proficiently.
 The ambidexterity of Jimi Hendrix has been explored in a psychology, but he was known for playing a standard right-handed guitar flipped to make it left-handed.
 The guitarist Duane Allman was the reverse of Hendrix, being left-handed and playing right-handed guitars.
 Shara Lin is naturally left-handed, but plays the violin and guitar right handed.
 Lin can also play the piano with her left hand while playing the zither with her right.

-Despite some instruments having left-handed versions, instruments like violin, viola or the cello, are exclusively right-handed.
+Despite some instruments having left-handed versions, many instruments like violin, viola and the cello, are exclusively right-handed.